 Cloud PCs are as much as part of your Microsoft 365 environment as any other device.
 As mentioned, they are enrolled into Intune.
 This allows for you to configure and apply corporate compliance policies.
-They are also Hybrid Azure AD Joined.
+They are also Hybrid Microsoft Entra ID (formerly Azure AD) Joined.
 This provides two signals for application of conditional access policy scenarios that can include other conditions such as risk factor or enforce multi-factor authentication.
 All to ensure the device is secured user is securely authenticated prior to accessing the Cloud PC.

 In addition, you can use Microsoft Endpoint Manager to onboard Cloud PCs to Microsoft Defender for Endpoint for endpoint detection and response capabilities.
 Intune can push applicable security baselines, Windows OS updates, anti-virus policies, and attack surface reduction measures.